welcomebrand/Starter-Kit/README.md

 It's assumed you've already got Ruby and Sass installed.
 If you haven't, get them installed first along with:

-* Node.js and Grunt (see above)
+* Node.js and Grunt
 * [Imagemagick](http://www.imagemagick.org/script/install-source.php)

-##It's now Grunt powered
+##Grunt task based

 It's Grunt powered so you need to install Node.js and Grunt [Here are the getting started instructions](http://gruntjs.com/getting-started) or [some other install instructions](http://24ways.org/2013/grunt-is-not-weird-and-hard/).

 ##Getting set up in your working directory / theme folder

-You will need to install the various Grunt tasks we use so in terminal cd to the project directory, and run `npm install`:
+You will need to install the various Grunt tasks we use so in terminal/command line - cd to the project directory, and run `npm install`:

 ###The basic tasks it performs are:

 **Minifies JS and then concatenates all the files into a single file**

-If you need to add new JS files to the project, simply drop them into /js/app/ and Grunt does the rest.
+Adding JS to your project is as simple as dropping your files into one of the relevant folders in /assets/js/.

+/app/ is for widgets, components or general scripts you write.
+/libs/ is for libraries for example jQuery or Modernizr.

-You don't need to reference them in the HTML, Grunt will run the task and compile them all into production.js
+You don't need to reference them in the HTML, Grunt will compile them all into a single production.js file that goes into /build/.
+That file is then also minified.

-For the time being, files in /js/libs/ need referencing in HTML and are not processed in Grunt.

 **Image optimisation**